Typically Tropical: History

 The two men behind Typically Tropical were Jeff Calvert and Geraint Hughes, who both worked as audio engineers for Trojan Records.
 The story of "Barbados" came after Calvert was asked by his father, a travelling musician who was doing a cruise tour of the Caribbean, if he wanted to come on the journey with him.

 After returning to the UK, Calvert decided to write the song "Barbados", after he visited the country during the trip, and teamed up with Geraint Hughes to help him write the song, which was written in Ealing.
-Calvert and Hughes snook into a Trojan studio after hours to record the song.
+Calvert and Hughes sneaked into a Trojan studio after hours to record the song.
 Calvert on guitar and Hughes on keys, the song has four chords, which at the time were the only four chords Jeff knew.

 After hearing the demo version of "Barbados", recorded in the spring of 1974, David Howell of Gull Records wanted to hear more, but instead Jeff and Geraint asked for £1500 to finish both "Barbados" and another track they had written, "The Ghost Song", and to record the "Barbados"' B-side, "Sandy".
 Having agreed, Gull then signed them up for three singles.
 "Barbados" was finished at the end of 1974, but Gull decided to wait until May 1975 to release it.
-Geraint Hughes was credited on their releases as "Max West".
+Geraint Hughes was credited on the release as "Max West".
 In August that year it reached number one, and the duo, having performed it on Top of the Pops, decided to write another nine songs for the album Barbados Sky, which was released at the same time as the follow-up single "Rocket Now" (backed with "Hole in the Sky"), and sold around 8000 copies.